- Off road parking

 - Highchair available

 Oil central heating.
 Electric oven and hob, microwave, fridge/freezer, dishwasher, TV with Freeview, DVD.
-All fuel and power inc. in rent.
+Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate on request.
+Raised toilet seat and shower stool on request.
 Off road parking for 2 cars.
-Front patio areawith furniture and lovely mountain views.
+Front patio area with furniture and lovely mountain views.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
-Shops 3 miles.
-Pub 2 miles.
+Shops 3 miles, pub 2 miles.
 Note: The ground floor of this property may be suitable for accompanied disabled.